tokenized/docs/main-concepts-rules.md

 * The Tokenized action should always be the last output.

+* If a request action is sent to the smart contract, but is invalid and the RETURN payload is malformed in such a way as it is impossible to determine which inputs to refund in the Rejection message, then the refunded bitcoin will be sent to the issuer's address.

 ## Contract Operations

 1. Every token must have a valid Contract Formation action to be considered a valid token by the protocol.